eemokey/eemokey.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hello, I'm Emily.
-I am a third-year PhD student at the [Melady Lab](https://melady.usc.edu/) in the [Computer Science Department](https://www.cs.usc.edu/) at the [University of Southern California](https://www.usc.edu/).
+I am a PhD student at the [Melady Lab](https://melady.usc.edu/) in the [Computer Science Department](https://www.cs.usc.edu/) at the [University of Southern California](https://www.usc.edu/).
 I am fortunate to be advised by [Professor Yan Liu](https://viterbi.usc.edu/directory/faculty/Liu/Yan) and supported by the [NSF GRFP](https://www.nsfgrfp.org/).
 I'm also working with [Professor James Collins](https://www.collinslab.mit.edu/) in the [Infectious Disease and Microbiome Program](https://www.broadinstitute.org/infectious-disease-microbiome) at the [Broad Institute of MIT and Harvard](https://www.broadinstitute.org/).

 Broadly, I'm interested in building machine learning systems for the real-world with applications to biology, healthcare, and sustainability.
 Specifically, my research interests lie in multimodal deep learning, interpretability and explainability, and generative AI.
 I'm currently excited about integrating foundation models with domain knowledge for drug discovery.

 Prior to this, I completed my undergraduate degree in [Computer Science](https://eecs.berkeley.edu/academics/undergraduate/cs-ba) with honors at [UC Berkeley](https://www.berkeley.edu/).
-While at Berkeley, I was an undergrad researcher at [Lawrence Berkeley National Laboratory](https://www.lbl.gov/) and [UCSF](https://www.ucsf.edu/), advised by Drs.
-[Kristofer Bouchard](https://bouchardlab.lbl.gov/) and [Roy Ben-Shalom](https://roybens.faculty.ucdavis.edu/), respectively.
+While at Berkeley, I was an undergrad researcher under the mentorship of Drs.
+[Kristofer Bouchard](https://bouchardlab.lbl.gov/) at [Lawrence Berkeley National Laboratory](https://www.lbl.gov/) and [Roy Ben-Shalom](https://roybens.faculty.ucdavis.edu/).

 Beyond my academic pursuits, I'm deeply interested and active in computer science education and community service.
 I have taught in six Berkeley CS courses and faciliated the USC [Good Life Discussions](https://stem-ed.usc.edu/our-research/eerp/ethos-project/).
 Currently, I'm a mentor for the [Google AI Community Project](https://viterbik12.usc.edu/ai-community-project/) at USC, where we guide URM undergraduates in fostering understanding of AI within the broader campus community.
 More of my activities can be found in the [Mentorship and Outreach tab](https://eemokey.github.io/mentorship/)!
 I also enjoy [figure skating](https://eemokey.github.io/blog/category/figure-skating/) and [sunset walks around campus](https://eemokey.github.io/blog/category/photography/)!